azure-ad-b2c/integration-demo-ipification/README.md

 ## Demo site
 In the `src/` folder is the source code for a simple website which uses OpenID Connect to authenticate using two Azure AD B2C policies which demonstrate different types of integration options with IPification.

-This website also hosts a single REST API endpoint which is consumed by the Azure AD B2C policies in order to generate certain parameters needed to enable the integration with IPficication.

 You can find the demo site at: https://b2c-ipification-demo.azurewebsites.net

 ## Identity Experience Framework Policies